 The collapse has occurred almost entirely during the AKP era, despite government policies explicitly encouraging larger families.
 President Erdogan has repeatedly urged Turkish women to have "at least three children," describing birth control and small families as threats to Turkish strength.
 Yet these exhortations have coincided with accelerating fertility decline.

-Demographers point to multiple converging factors: declining purchasing power amid persistent high inflation, urbanization as rural populations move to cities where children are economically costly rather than beneficial, increased female education and workforce participation, and housing costs that make larger families financially prohibitive for young couples.
+Demographers point to multiple converging factors: declining purchasing power amid persistent high inflation, urbanization as rural populations move to cities where children are economically costly rather than beneficial, increased female education and workforce participation, and that make larger families financially prohibitive for young couples.